In distributive phosphorylation catalytic constants enable non-trivial dynamics: Biochemical reaction networks with mass action kinetics

 \subsection{Reaction networks with $n$ species and $r$ reactions}

 We briefly introduce the relevant notation, for a more detailed discussion we refer to the large body of literature on mass action networks, for example, \cite{fein-02} or \cite{Conradi2019}.

+To every chemical species we associate a variable $x_i$ denoting its concentration.
+For network~(\ref{eq:MA_cyc}) and (\ref{net:cyc_simple}) we use the association as given in Table~\ref{tab:species}.

-Consider the reaction network~(\ref{net:cyc_simple}), its nodes like $S_{00}+K$ are called complexes.
+Consider network~(\ref{eq:MA_cyc}), nodes like $S_{00}+K$ are called complexes.
 To every complex we associate a vector $y\in\R^n$ representing the stoichiometry of the associated chemical species.
 The complex $S_{00}+K$ consists of one unit of $S_{00}$ and one unit of $K$, hence, in the ordering of Table~\ref{tab:species} the vector $y^T=(1,0,1,0,0,0,0,0,0,0)$ represents its stoichiometry.
-In a similar way one arrives at the ten complex vectors for network~(\ref{net:cyc_simple}) given in Table~\ref{tab:complexes-cyc-and-cyc-simple} of Appendix~\ref{app:jac-h-lambda}.
+In a similar way one arrives at the ten complex vectors for networks~(\ref{eq:MA_cyc}) and (\ref{net:cyc_simple}) given in Table~\ref{tab:complexes-cyc-and-cyc-simple} of Appendix~\ref{app:jac-h-lambda}.

 To every reaction $r^{(l)}$ we associate the difference of the complexes at the tip and the tail of the reaction arrow.
 For example, to the reaction $S_{00}+K \to S_{00}K$ we associate the vector $r^{(l)}=y^{(2)}-y^{(1)} = (-1,-1,0,1,0,0,0,0,0,0)^T$ (using the labeling of complexes given in Table~\ref{tab:complexes-cyc-and-cyc-simple} of Appendix~\ref{app:jac-h-lambda}).
 All reaction vectors $r^{(i)}$ are collected as columns of the stoichiometric matrix $S\in\R^{n\times r}$: